aelzenaar/ncea-notes/unibooks.md

    this isn't part of any course AFAIK, but is vaguely interesting).
 Spends a very long time on computations.
 Not even in the UoA library; don't bother buying a copy.
 (I had a copy given to me.) (*)
  * Howard Anton: _Elementary Linear Algebra_.
 Isomorphic to Venit & Bishop.
 (512.5 A63)
+ * Gilbert Strang: _Linear Algebra and its Applications_.
+I like this book, it would probably be the book I would recommend someone use during a stage I course.
+Lots of intuition, so you can move on to something more rigorous like Halmos for stage II.
+He does somewhat fetishise the dimension theorem for a linear transformation
+   (he calls it the 'fundamental theorem of linear algebra') but it's not enough to ruin the book.
+(512.5 S89)

 ## Stage II